Outdoor Sitting Area Ideas On a Budget

 My final thoughts on outdoor spaces

-I hope that you have gotten some information on what kinds of outdoor sitting area ideas will fit in your outdoor space.
+I hope that you have gotten some information on what kinds of outdoor sitting area ideas on a budget will fit in your outdoor space.
 From the size to the type of furniture or the surface, I have given you some information that will help in your decision.

 I have several different styles and spaces to use in my outdoor spaces.
 I am glad to share my experiences in what works for me.